Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 Benefits of a Company Voluntary Arrangement

-Exploring the benefits of a Company Voluntary Arrangement (CVA) reveals its potential to provide financially distressed companies with a structured path to recovery.
-A Company Voluntary Arrangement (CVA) is an insolvency procedure that enables a company to reach an agreement with creditors on the structured repayment of its debts while continuing to trade.
-This arrangement, governed by the Insolvency Act, serves as an alternative to bankruptcy and can prevent the company from entering into creditors' voluntary Liquidation.
+Exploring the benefits of a Company Voluntary Arrangement (CVA) under Part 1 of the Insolvency Act 1986 reveals its potential to provide financially distressed companies with a structured path to recovery.
+A Company Voluntary Arrangement is an insolvency procedure that enables a company to reach an agreement with creditors on the structured repayment of its debts whilst continuing to trade.

 A key advantage of a CVA is that it enables the business to continue operating as a going concern, preserving jobs and maintaining supplier relationships.
 This can be essential for business recovery, as it allows the company to generate revenue and rebuild its financial health.
-Additionally, CVAs often result in higher returns for creditors compared to Liquidation, where the business assets are sold off.

-Here is a comparative table that highlights the distinctions between a CVA, creditors' voluntary Liquidation, and other insolvency scenarios:
+Here is a comparative table that highlights the distinctions between a CVA, creditors' voluntary liquidation, and other insolvency scenarios:

 Feature